-The most common housing type is multifamily apartments.
-Townhouses are the next most common, followed by manufactured homes in the existing parks within the city, then 3-4 unit multiplex buildings and duplexes.
-The least common options currently are Accessory Dwelling Units (ADUs), with only 23 constructed in the past 10 years.
-Only one cottage housing development of five units is currently completing the permitting process.
+(ADUs), with only 23 constructed in the past 10 years.
+Only one cottage cluster housing development of five units has been approved and is currently completing the permitting process.

 Housing Prices

 Housing prices are increasingly unaffordable, which is typically defined as spending more than 35% of median household income on either rental or owned housing with a mortgage.
 Overall, one in four households are struggling to pay for housing.